-The Einsiedeln Speculum was probably made around 1450/60 in the Burgundian Netherlands.
-It is considered one of the most richly ornamented devotionals ever.
+The Einsiedeln Mirror of Human Salvation, named after its current location, was probably created around 1450-60 in the Burgundian Netherlands.
+It is considered one of the most richly ornamented devotionals ever created.
 Scenes from the New and Old Testaments are entwined in a tightly woven structure of 176 miniatures, in which the illustrator depicts the story of the fall from grace and the salvation of man, all the way to the Last Judgment, in vibrant images.
 In this way the Speculum illustrates in word and image what can be found in many medieval illustrated works of art: namely, the conviction that there was a direct link between the New and the Old Testaments.

 Page after Page: Demi-grisaille and Gold

-The 176 soft, coloured pen and ink drawings consecutively ornament the 92 pages (36 x 27.4 cm) of the book.
+The 176 soft, coloured pen and ink drawings consecutively ornament the 92 pages of the book.
 All of the edges are decorated with abundant gold foliage, a feature that was unusual for a Speculum.
 A total of fifty-seven ornamental initials on gold leaf background adorn the text.

 A Completely New Type of Book – Abundantly Illustrated, Accessible, and Popular